timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 As with the other supply chains you already saw, the **first task** for our custom supply chain is also to **provide the latest version of a source code in a Git repository to subsequent steps**.
 In the simple and ootb supply chains we used the [Flux](https://fluxcd.io) Source Controller for it.

-If there is as far as I know no real alternative available, and the goal is to practive all three ways on how to provide an implementation for a template, I've **built a custom Kubernetes Controller for it**.
+As there is as far as I know no real alternative available, and the goal is to practice all three ways on how to provide an implementation for a template, I've **built a custom Kubernetes Controller for it**.

 The Kubernetes Controller is built with Spring Boot, but I could have implemented it easily with other programming languages/frameworks, where a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/) is available for.
-The first dependency is the official Java Kubernetes client library.
+You can see the official Java Kubernetes client library dependency I'm using in the POM file of the project.
 ```editor:open-file
 file: tap-cartographer-workshop/github-source-controller/pom.xml
 line: 29
 ```

-It provides a REST API for a GitHub Webhook that sends a POST request to it on every new commit after configuring it for a specific repository.
+The Kubernetes Controller provides a REST API for a GitHub Webhook that sends a POST request to it on every new commit after configuring it for a specific repository.
 ```editor:open-file
 file: tap-cartographer-workshop/github-source-controller/src/main/java/com/example/GitHubWebhookResource.java
 ```